Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Methods

 \subsection{Statistical motivation and proposed design}

-For subject $i$ denote $\tilde{X}_i \in \mathcal{R}^p$ as the feature vector and $Y_i \in \{0,1\}$ as the binary outcome.
-The general classification problem is to find function $h(.)$ that maps from the features to outcomes, for example penalized logistic regression
+For subject $i$ denote $\tilde{X}_i \in \mathcal{R}^p$ as the feature vector consisting of features $X_{ij}$, $j=1,\hdots,p$ and $Y_i \in \{0,1\}$ as the binary outcome.
+The general classification problem is to find a function $h(.)$ that maps from the features to outcomes, for example logistic regression with and without regularization